 - Educational Seminars and other resources to gain skills and knowledge when involved with employees who are troubled or stressed.

-The Harvard School of Public Health is proud to hold CEO Cancer Gold Standard™ accreditation, recognizing the organization’s extraordinary commitment to the health of our employees and their families.
+The Harvard T.H.
+Chan School of Public Health is proud to hold CEO Cancer Gold Standard™ accreditation, recognizing the organization’s extraordinary commitment to the health of our employees and their families.
 Please see an article about this recent achievement.
-Cancer Diagnosis has an impact at home and at work no matter if you or a family member receives a diagnosis.
-There are many resources to support individuals at any stage from preventative screenings through diagnosis and treatments.
+For more information click here.

-As part of our continued commitment to enhancing our employee’s quality of life and the environment on campus, the Harvard Longwood Campus is pleased to announce that it will be a 100% tobacco-free community as of March 16, 2009.
-Please see our campus map.
+As part of our continued commitment to enhancing our employee’s quality of life and the environment on campus, the Harvard Longwood Campus is pleased to announce that it is a 100% smoke-free (including e-cigarettes) and tobacco-free community.
+Click here for more information.

 Benefit Resources to Quit Smoking:

 Other Resources to Quit Smoking (not affiliated with Harvard):